forestryio/forestry.io/hugo/content/docs/media.md

 The most basic option for storing media is to commit it to your git repo like the rest of your content.
 This is the default setting for new projects.

 {{% warning %}}
-If your site has a large number of media files, we highly recommend you select a different storage option.
-Very large git repos are slower to clone and work with and will not present an optimal development experience.
+If your site has a large number of media files, we highly recommend [implementing Git LFS on your repository](https://forestry.io/blog/versioning-large-files-with-git-lfs/).
+Forestry will be able to handle Git LFS media for repositories hosted on GitHub and GitLab.
 {{% /warning %}}

 [Read the full guide on using git for media storage](/docs/media/git)